Hot Springs National Park: Quapaw Baths By Kenneth Crane, Joel Anderson, 2020

 - Hot Springs National Park: Quapaw Baths

-Hot Springs National Park was the first piece of federal land ever designated for preservation.
+This National Park is quite unlike any other.
+In essence, Hot Springs National Park was created to conserve a beautiful, natural hot spring.
+In fact, Hot Springs National Park was the first piece of federal land ever designated for preservation, long before National Parks were even being discussed.
 In 1832, Congress created the Hot Springs Reservation.
-Following that act of protection, a town sprung up around the springs, a city of recreation, gambling, baseball, horse races, speakeasies, and of course, bathhouses and hot springs.
-In 1921, the protected area was officially made into a national park.
-It was thought for centuries that the springs contained mythical healing powers, and Anderson Design Group captured that magical aura surrounding the springs in this mid-century, vintage travel poster.
-Handcrafted with brush, stylus, and pencil, this illustration depicts a section of the springs and a verdant wood surrounding it.
+Following that act of protection, a town sprung up around the springs, a city of recreation, gambling, baseball, horse races, speakeasies, and of course, bathhouses and hot springs, the focal feature of the town.
+In 1921, the protected area was officially made into a National Park, in order to offer the most comprehensive of federal protections to the springs.
+It was thought for centuries that the springs contained mythical healing powers, and so Anderson Design Group’s artist collaborator Kenneth Crane captured that magical aura surrounding the springs in this mid-century, vintage travel poster.
+To learn more about the park, be sure to visit the website for the Friends of Hot Springs National Park.